On This Day November 20

 1971 – Isaac Hayes lays claim to the nation’s hottest single with “Theme from Shaft.”
 The track goes on to capture an Academy Award for Best Original Song, with Hayes becoming the first African American to receive that honor.

-1923 – Inventor Garrett Morgan patents a mechanical traffic signal that adds a warning setting (what eventually becomes the yellow light) to the existing “stop” and “go.”
-He sells the rights to his invention to General Electric for $40,000.
+1923 – The U.S. Patent and Trademark Office grants Garrett Augustus Morgan a patent for his mechanical traffic signal that adds a warning setting (which eventually becomes the yellow light) to the existing stop and go.
+The African-American inventor, who also created a fireproof hood (gas mask) for firefighters, sells the rights to the traffic signal to General Electric for just $40,000.

 1945 – Two dozen high-ranking Nazis go on trial in Nuremberg, Germany, for atrocities committed during World War II.
 Judges from the Allied powers — Great Britain, France, the Soviet Union, and the U.S. — preside over the hearings.